TRAN-Gia-Quoc-Bao/Course-Intro-Signal-Processing/README.md

 The questions are in French, but my comments in the codes and my reports and exam are in English.

+This is an introductory course.
+A more advanced version is found at https://github.com/TRAN-Gia-Quoc-Bao/Course-Signal-Processing.

 In the folders, there are the data materials, my codes, and my reports, i.e., my solutions and explanations to the Labs.

 Contents: